rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 If any of the jobs fail when testing the maintenance plan, view the job history to see what failed.

-1. In the Object Explorer pane, right-click the failed sub plan and select **View History**.
+1. In the Object Explorer pane, right-click the failed sub-plan and select **View History**.

     The Log File Viewer window, which shows the job history, is displayed.

     {{<image src="Errors2_0.png" alt="" title="">}}

-    If the job failed a red X icon is displayed next to the time that you ran the job.
+    If the job failed, a red X icon is displayed next to the time that you ran the job.

 2. Click the row for the failed job.